 For instance, one can easily apply this theory to come up with the most likely outcome if there are two or more players and the payouts are known.
 Pioneers of this theory are mathematicians John von Neumann and John Nash and Oskar Morgenstern, an economist.

 Before we move forward with the Game Theory, let us see an example to get a better understanding of the theory.

 Game Theory Example

-- If both confess robbing the bank, they would each get a prison sentence of four years.
+- If both confess to robbing the bank, they will each get a prison sentence of four years.

 - If prisoner 1 confesses, but prisoner two doesn’t, then the first one will receive a prison sentence of one year.
 The other one will get a nine-year sentence.

 - If prisoner 2 confesses but not prisoner 1, then prisoner one will get a ten-year prison sentence.
 The other one will get a prison sentence of one year.

 - If both do not confess, then each will get a prison sentence of two years.

 Of the four choices, the best option for both is not to confess (option 4).
 But, since neither of the two is aware of what the other will do, it creates uncertainty.
 Thus, as they are unsure if the other will confess, both will likely admit that they get the lowest prison sentence.
 Or, we can say that both the prisoners will make a decision that is best for each, but not best for them together.